 The MSD of Washington Township does not discriminate on the basis of a protected class including but not limited to race, color, national origin, age, religion, disability in the programs or activities which it operates or the employment therein or admission thereto.
 The District adheres to all non-discrimination and anti-harassment laws and does not tolerate acts of harassment.

-Student Directory Information Policy
+FERPA and Student Directory Information Policy

 The Family Educational Rights and Privacy Act (FERPA), a Federal law, requires that the MSDWT, with certain exceptions, obtain your written consent prior to the disclosure of personally identifiable information from your child’s education records.
 MSDWT may disclose appropriately designated “directory information” without written consent, unless you have advised the district to the contrary in accordance with district procedures.
 The primary purpose of directory information is to allow the District to include this type of information from your child’s education records in certain school publications (e.g., honor roll listing and sports rosters/programs).
 This type of information may include a student’s name, weight, height, grade level, and grade point average.